 As your sunburn fades and the pain subsides, you can start gently washing your face and wearing makeup again.

 Summer is your time to shine, and not because your T‑zone is oily.
 Follow the tips above, plus get healthy, radiant skin with help from pore‑pampering Proactiv products.
-We've got cleansers, toners, and moisturizers for every skin type and concern, whether you've got a raging case of bacne or a few pimples scattered across your forehead.
+We've got cleansers, toners, and moisturizers for every skin type, so you can sail through those summer days with confidence.